 Arrows and bolts must either be completely blunt or the arrows heads be made of a soft material such as foam or rubber.

 MomoCon takes place across multiple venues in the downtown area, including the Omni Hotel, Georgia World Congress Center, and surrounding spaces.
 These areas prohibit some or all of the following: firearms, metal swords/blades, all live steel capable of holding an edge (sharpened or not).
-Additionally the CNN Center prohibits face coverings or masks or large props.
-You may be asked to put away these items in prohibited areas.
+Additionally the CNN Center prohibits face coverings, masks, oversized bags, or large props.
+You may be asked to put away these items in prohibited areas, we highly recommend you not bring these items in the CNN Center as they are extremely strict.
+CNN Center is not part of the convention space and as such have their own rules and regulations.

 Additional Recommendations for any Firearm Props